ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

     Types of sc-connectors are specified for sc-events of adding (erasing) sc-arc (sc-edge).

 !!! warning
-    You can't create objects of these classes.
+    You can't generate objects of these classes.
 All constructors of these classes are private.

 !!! warning
     All objects of sc-event classes are not copyable and not movable.